 Email: [email protected]

-Admission: Adults $25BBD, children $12.50BBD, and concessions are available (please enquire direct for details)
+Admission: Adults $25BBD, children $12.50BBD, and concessions are available (please enquire directly for details)

-Note: Last admission into the Gardens is at 4:30pm.
+Note: The last admission into the Gardens is at 4 pm.

 Want To Know More?

 For more information, check out the Andromeda Botanic Gardens website (http://www.andromedabarbados.com/).